Martin Hemings: Family history and early life

-Hemings was the oldest male child of Elizabeth "Betty" Hemings.
-The historical record does not name his father, but it was not John Wayles.
-Martin Hemings was the half-brother of Sally Hemings and James Hemings.

 Martin Hemings was born on a plantation called "The Forest" that belonged to John Wayles.
+He was the oldest male child of Elizabeth Hemings.
+The historical record does not name his father, but it was not John Wayles, making him the half-brother of Sally Hemings and James Hemings.

-When Martha Wayles Skelton married Thomas Jefferson, Hemings and many people in her family went with Martha Skelton to Jefferson's house at Monticello.
+When Martha Wayles Skelton married Thomas Jefferson, Hemings and many people in his family went with Skelton to Jefferson's house at Monticello.
 Martin Hemings was 17 or 18 years old.
 He later became the butler of Monticello and lived there for many years.
 When Thomas Jefferson became governor of Virginia and lived in houses in Richmond, Virginia and Williamsburg, Virginia, Martin Hemings went with him.

 Hemings' duties at Monticello may have included handling money and making purchases for the household.
 On one occasion, he was sent to retrieve an escaped slave.

 Personality

 Thomas Jefferson said in his letters that Martin had a fiery temper.
 Jefferson's granddaughters said he had a gloomy temper and became angry if anyone but Jefferson gave him orders.

 During the American Revolutionary War, the British army captured Monticello.
 Hemings hid the valuable silver tableware under the floorboards.
 Another enslaved man, Caesar, hid with them and was unable to leave for three days.
-Martin did not tell the British soldiers where the silver was, even though they beat him.
+Martin did not tell the British soldiers, where the silver was, even though they beat him.

 Jefferson's granddaughters told historian Henry S. Randall the family story: A British officer pointed a gun at Martin Hemings and told Hemings to say which way Jefferson had gone.
 "Fire away, then," answered Hemings.

-White people who wrote about this event said that it meant Martin was loyal to his master and his country.
-Historian Annette Gordon-Reed writes that perhaps Martin just did not like being told what to do.
+White historians during and shortly after the war took Martin Hemings' motivation to be loyalty to his master and his country.
+Twenty-first-century historian Annette Gordon-Reed writes that perhaps Hemings just did not like being told what to do.